 Thiago Leiros Costa is a Marie Skłodowska-Curie fellow at KU Leuven, Belgium.
 He is currently focused on accessing neural correlates of Gestalt-like phenomena and on the role that predictive processing plays in low and mid-level vision.
 Being a neuropsychologist and visual neuroscientist, he is interested in basic research in the field of perception per se, but also on opportunities for translational research in psychology (using tasks and methods derived from basic research to address clinically relevant questions).
 This has led him to work with different clinical populations, currently focusing on visual predictive processing in Autism.
 He has experience with multiple techniques, such as psychophysics, EEG, non-invasive brain stimulation and is currently planning his first study using fMRI.

 Anya Hurlbert is Professor of Visual Neuroscience, Director of the Centre for Translational Systems Neuroscience and Dean of Advancement at Newcastle University.
-She trained as a physicist (BA, Princeton University), physiologist (MA, Cambridge University), neuroscientist (PhD, Brain and Cognitive Sciences, MIT), and physician (MD, Harvard Medical School).
-After doing postdoctoral research as a Wellcome Trust Vision Research Fellow at Oxford University, she moved to Newcastle University, where she co-founded the Institute of Neuroscience in 2003, serving as its co-Director until 2014.
-Hurlbert’s research focuses on colour perception and its role in everyday visual and cognitive tasks, in normal development and ageing as well as in developmental disorders such as autism.
-She is also interested in applied areas such as digital imaging and novel lighting technologies, for enhancing mood, performance, and aesthetic experience.
+She co-founded Newcastle’s Institute of Neuroscience in 2003, serving as its co-Director until 2014.
+Hurlbert’s research focuses on colour perception and its role in everyday visual and cognitive tasks, in normal and atypical development and ageing.
+She is also interested in applied areas such as digital imaging and novel lighting technologies.
 Professor Hurlbert is active in the public understanding of science, and has devised and co-curated several science-based art exhibitions, including an interactive installation at the National Gallery, London, for its 2014 summer exhibition Making Colour.
-She lectures widely on colour perception and art, and contributes to media programmes on visual perception.
-She is former Chairman of the Colour Group (GB) and Scientist Trustee of the National Gallery.
+She is former Chairman of the Colour Group (GB) and Scientist Trustee of the National Gallery, and currently on the editorial board of Current Biology as well as several international advisory boards.
 Funding for her personal research has come from the Wellcome Trust, UKRI (EPSRC/MRC), the European Commission (EU), charities, and industry.
 She is currently a PI in the EU H2020 Innovative Training Network “Dynamics in Vision and Touch”.